gaelanmcmillan/more-generic/README.md

   - [ ] Switch tabs to see code in different languages

 ### Projects
+- [ ] Fix spill-over on project cards (and blog post/solution cards...)
 - [x] Add `/projects` route
 - [x] Repurpose blog card to represent a blog post
 - [x] Get project header information from markdown